Stephan-js/backend-project-44/README.md

 // You can change the count of rounds const roundsCount = 3;

-// You can enable "god mode" (no fails).
-0 - off ; 1 - on
-const noFailMode = false;
+// You can enable "god mode" (no fails). const noFailMode = false;

-// You can enable "cheat mode" (your answer is right, but you still fail).
-0 - off ; 1 - on const youAlwaysRight = false;
+// You can enable "cheat mode" (your answer is right, but you still fail). const youAlwaysRight = false;
 ```